-Every parent’s arch nemesis: our kids’ smartphones.
+Every parent’s arch-nemesis: our kids’ smartphones.

 Parents, can you remember the time before smartphones invaded our little ones’ lives?
 Perhaps it was the time when they were still in nappies, or just before they started primary school.
 Whenever it was, it’s a time gone by.
-Nowadays, it’s more common to see our children hypnotised by their little palm-sized devices and spending endless hours on screen time.
+Nowadays, it’s more common to see our children hypnotized by their little palm-sized devices and spending endless hours on screen time.

 Screen time for kids elicits the same emotions we mothers get when we manage to get a night of uninterrupted sleep – pure bliss.
 In fact, studies have shown that screen time can trigger the release of dopamine, the feel-good hormone.
-So when we interrupt our little one’s YouTube binge, games, or TikTok videos, they get real mad.
+So when we interrupt our little one’s YouTube binge, games, or TikTok videos, they get really mad.
 Cue tantrums, cue shouting, cue tears (from both your child and you).

 Beating the screen.

-We’re living in a media-centred world.
+We’re living in a media-centered world.
 While we can’t stop our children from using smartphones entirely, we can however try to curb their screen time.
 Here’s how you can effectively halve your child’s screen time, starting from today:

 1. Start with the end in mind

 The moment you notice your little one pick up his/her smartphone, ask him/her what they intend to do with it.
 The reason could be as innocent as wanting to catch up on the latest episode of Paw Patrol, or to take a break from their school work – these are acceptable reasons.
-After all, who doesn’t like to catch the latest episodes of their favourite shows, or unwind after a long day?
+After all, who doesn’t like to catch the latest episodes of their favorite shows, or unwind after a long day?

 Ask your child how long he/she hopes to spend on the screen and negotiate from there.
 Screen time for kids should follow the guidelines recommended by the World Health Organisation (WHO):